prajwalbkumar/bnb-public-blog/content/001_Encounters/Design Technologist Portfolio.md

 ### The Extra - The Selling Point

-An image of the [[BIM TaskForce OS]] dashboards as a way to tease for something revolutionary!
+An image of the [[BIM OS]] dashboards as a way to tease for something revolutionary!

 Create a One Page Site, make it interactive and a way for people to see the end product.